 This Electric Generator Uses Spin of the Earth to Produce Cheap, Renewable Energy & Desalinate Brackish Water.

-This patent holds 36 separate claims on this innovative technology which can be used to produce electric energy cheaply and in massive quantities in environments all over the planet.
-This revolutionary generator marks the first time in mankind’s history that energy can be captured from the constant rotation of the Earth.
+This innovative technology has a patent that holds 36 separate claims on which can be used to produce massive quantities of electric energy cheaply and environmentally friendly all over the planet.
+Energy can be captured from the constant rotation of the Earth by this revolutionary generator for the first time in mankind’s history.

-Byproducts from the desalination process include fresh, clean water and valuable mineral precipitates, like gold and manganese.
+The desalination process includes byproducts from fresh, clean water and valuable mineral precipitates, like gold and manganese.

 More from Shark Tank